dimension-traveller/HyperDimension/README.md

 You can use any supported configuration file format, be careful that if you choose to use YAML format, the file extension must be `.yaml`, `.yml` will not work.

 By default, `appsettings.yaml` is required.
 In development environment, you can use `appsettings.development.yaml` to override the default settings.

-### Search

-If you want to use `PGroonga` as the search engine, you must:

-- Use PostgreSQL as the database server
-- Install `PGroonga` extension on the database server
-- Run `CREATE EXTENSION pgroonga;` on the database you create for Hyper Dimension to enable `PGroonga` extension